Lukasglaubeich/8CartInstaller/README.md

 * LodePNG: The library used to decode PNGs: <https://github.com/lvandeve/lodepng?tab=readme-ov-file>
 * ctrmus: A music player of which I learned about and copied the File View System: <https://github.com/deltabeard/ctrmus>
 * [Ctrulib](https://github.com/smealum/ctrulib)
+* Pico-8: Well obviously this project wouldn't be if not for this amazing piece of code: <https://www.lexaloffle.com/pico-8.php>
+* Fake-08: The App I made this project for and without i couldn't play P8 games on 3ds: <https://github.com/jtothebell/fake-08>

+All third-party libraries retain their respective licenses.